spapas/cookiecutter-django-starter/README.md

 * Bootstrap 5 templates
 * Usage of thread locals to retrieve request (and user)
 * An abstract model that saves created/modified datetime and user.
+* Upgraded to Django 5.1 and all latest packages
+*
 I have some scripts to help me on Windows - but should work anywhere.
 The scripts are:

 * dovenv.bat to enable the virtualenv and correctly set the settings (to the dev env ones)